kyma-project/nats-manager/docs/user/README.md

 ## What is NATS?

 NATS is an infrastructure that enables the exchange of data in form of messages.
 One of the NATS features is JetStream.
-JetStream is a distributed persistence system providing more functionalities and higher qualities of service on top of 'Core NATS'.
+JetStream is a distributed persistence system providing more functionalities and higher qualities of service on top of `Core NATS`.

 The NATS module ships the NATS Manager, which is responsible for managing the lifecycle of a [NATS JetStream](https://docs.nats.io/nats-concepts/jetstream) deployment.
 It observes the state of the NATS cluster and reconciles its state according to the desired state.